2019 Featured Speakers:

 We sincerely hope you enjoyed the experience as much as we did and got a lot of value out of it.
 Do let us know if you have any feedback or comments you’d like to make.

-Hundreds of images were taken at the event and these will be available on the website under the gallery tab before long.
+Hundreds of images were taken at the event and a selection of these are available on the website under the gallery tab.
 The outstanding media coverage we received is also available through the website and more will be added as it is made available to us.

-And of course we'll be back for the 2019 Junior Indaba which will take place on 2 and 3 June next year.
+And of course we'll be back for the 2020 Junior Indaba which will take place on 2 and 3 June.

 Please remember to keep in touch and share your news with us on Twitter –'@JuniorIndaba' -using the following hashtag: #juniorindaba and please also join our LinkedIn Group by clicking on the link.